-The Spark Program offers select undergraduate students the opportunity to learn about high-impact educational experiences, campus resources, and fellowship opportunities, while providing them with the tools to develop competitive fellowship applications.
+The Spark Program offers select undergraduate students the opportunity to learn about high-impact educational experiences, University resources, and fellowship opportunities, while providing them with the tools to develop into competitive fellowship applicants.

-The Spark Program at Penn State is a joint initiative between the Office for Undergraduate Research and Fellowships Mentoring and Penn State University Libraries.
-Originally developed at University at Buffalo, SUNY, the Spark Program was launched at University Park in spring 2018.
+The Spark Program at Penn State is a joint initiative between Penn State University Libraries and Undergraduate Research and Fellowships Mentoring (URFM).
+Originally developed by the Office of Fellowships and Scholarships at the University at Buffalo, SUNY, the Spark Program was launched at University Park in spring 2018.

-Held in the spring for first-year undergraduates and in the fall for second-year undergraduates, the Spark Program introduces students to resources around campus and opportunities at the undergraduate and graduate levels.
-Participants are expected to meet individually with representatives of URFM and the University Libraries during the program.
+The Spark Program brings together first- and second-year undergraduates and introduces them to University resources, as well as opportunities at the undergraduate and graduate levels.
+Participants are expected to meet individually with representatives of the University Libraries and URFM during the program.

 Interested students must submit a statement (see below) to be considered for the program.
-Selected students should have a GPA of 3.3 or higher and have already made a positive impression on faculty and staff.
-Participants must commit to attending at least six of the workshops.
+Participants must commit to attending at least eight of the workshops.

 The opportunities that are discussed do not cover the expenses of medical, dental, law, or pharmacy school.
 Therefore, the Spark Program is not the best fit for students who plan on pursuing these career paths.

-In the first-year program, participants are introduced to such topics as navigating obstacles, student engagement, undergraduate research, and making the most of their undergraduate careers at Penn State.
+Participants of the Spark Program are introduced to such topics as participating in undergraduate research and making the most of their undergraduate careers at Penn State, writing a personal statement, and applying for national and international fellowships.
 The program is designed to give participants the opportunity to develop their critical thinking and technical writing, envision their future, and create a plan to help them along their envisioned path, ultimately helping participants develop into competitive candidates for major fellowship opportunities at the undergraduate and graduate levels.

 Application and Decision Timeline